mdotshell/wastebin/readme.md

 ## Installation
 The primary mode of installation is through docker.
-There isn't currently a docker image (check the to-do!) in the public repositories, so you'll have to build this yourself, use the following docker compose, or move to your own webserver.
+There isn't currently a docker image (check the roadmap) in the public repositories, so you'll have to build this yourself, use the following docker compose, or move to your own webserver.

 First clone the repository: